-The Company adopted SFAS No. 157 as of January 1, 2008, which among other matters, requires enhanced disclosures about investments that are measured and reported at fair value.
-SFAS No. 157 establishes a hierarchal disclosure framework which prioritizes and ranks the level of market price observability used in measuring investments at fair value.
+The Company adopted Statement of Financial Accounting Standards No. 157, "Fair Value Measurements," ("SFAS 157") as of January 1, 2008, which among other matters, requires enhanced disclosures about investments that are measured and reported at fair value.
+SFAS 157 defines fair value, establishes a hierarchal disclosure framework which prioritizes and ranks the level of market price observability used in measuring investments at fair value.
 Market price observability is affected by a number of factors, including the type of investment and the characteristics specific to the investment.
 Investments with readily available active quoted prices or for which fair value can be measured from actively quoted prices generally will have a higher degree of market price observability and a lesser degree of judgment used in measuring fair value.